Age-Related Memory Loss

 - Keep a list of your symptoms and concerns and ask family members for their observations.
 Write down specific information about the frequency, nature, and setting of your memory, cognitive, or behavior concerns.

-- Take charge by learning how to cope with the impact of MCI.
+- Take charge by learning how to cope with the impact of MCI and taking steps to slow or prevent further decline.
 Also, learn how to recognize the symptoms of dementia.
 Knowing what to look out for can help you plan, adjust, and live life as fully and independently as possible.

 MCI / Alzheimer’s Questionnaire